Pooja-Dhuri/SkinStore.com/README.md

-# “shop.com” Website Clone
+# “skin-Store.com” Website Clone

 ![Homepage ](./Screenshots/HomePage.png)

-### SHOP.COM is a new kind of shopping comparison site that offers the most comprehensive shopping experience on the web.
+### Skin-Store is E-commerce website where we have cosmetic products like skincare, haircare, selfcare ,bath & body like products.

 This is our first project at Masai School using JavaScript, HTML, and CSS.
 We worked on “Shop.com”, an online shopping store.